 The Chancellor of the High Court (CHC) is one of the most senior judges in England and Wales and holds day-to-day responsibility for the operation of the Business & Property Courts (B&PCs) in London and its seven city centres across the country, in consultation with the President of the Queen’s Bench Division.
 The B&PCs are a global centre of excellence for the resolution of business disputes and hear some of the most complex and high-profile domestic and international specialist civil claims in the world.

-The CHC has full responsibility for the Chancery lists of the B&PCs, which includes the Business List, the Insolvency and Companies List, the Intellectual Property List (including IPEC), the Property Trusts and Probate List, the Competition List, the Financial List (jointly with the Commercial Court) and the Revenue List.
+The CHC has full responsibility for the Chancery lists of the B&PCs, which includes Business List, the Insolvency and Companies List, Intellectual Property List (including IPEC), the Property Trusts and Probate List, the Competition List, Financial List (jointly with the Commercial Court) and the Revenue List.
 Those responsibilities include the deployment of the specialist judges who conduct the hearings and the allocation of cases.